teraspora/arith/README.md

 - Next, I coded the basic functionality and templates incrementally, until sufficient core functionality and views were implemented and appeared to be working OK.
 As I am not as experienced or as fluent in Python as in Java or Javascript, I was constantly on [Stack Overflow](www.stackoverflow.com), <https://www.tutorialspoint.com/flask/flask_quick_guide.htm> and other such sites looking for Pythonic and Flaskian ways of doing things!

-- Small changes were contained in separate commits with informative explanatory messages as far as I could manage in order to maintain a clear and detailed version control history.
+- Small changes were contained in separate commits with informative explanatory messages as far as I could manage in order to maintain a clear and detailed version control history at the [Github repo]()

 - Then, prior to styling and testing , I deployed the app to Heroku as documented hereunder.